 The Regional Equity Atlas is a major research and education project

 Using maps, policy analysis, and community based research, the Regional Equity Atlas project assesses how well different neighborhoods and populations are able to access the essential resources needed to meet their basic needs and advance their health and well-being.

-- Maps and explanation of the findings: Find sample maps and an initial analysis of findings
+- Maps and explanation of the findings: Sample maps and an initial analysis of findings

-- Web-based mapping tool: Create customized maps on key issues affecting the region
+- Web-based mapping tool: Customized maps on key issues affecting the region

 By illuminating the region’s geography of opportunity, the Equity Atlas is a powerful tool for promoting greater regional equity.
 It can be used to inform a wide range of planning, policy, and investment decisions, such as where to locate new housing, transit, parks, services, infrastructure, and other amenities, and where to most effectively target public and private investments.